Here you can find the answers to the most important questions about the SBB Inclusive app.

 Experience has shown that the app works faster and more reliably if you switch off the free SBB wireless internet at the station and use mobile data instead.

 Experience has shown that the app works faster and more reliably if you switch off the free SBB wireless internet at the station and use mobile data instead.
 You should also make sure that your Bluetooth is activated.

 SBB has no influence over whether other mobility service providers install beacons in their vehicles.
 At present, SBB only has a secure and reliable source of data for its own facilities and services.
 SBB is currently testing equipping its regional fleet with the necessary technology.

 The GPS information is provided by the device.
 If the localisation data does not update itself, there is nothing we can do in terms of the app.
 Since the train also functions like a Faraday cage, finding your location when on the train is harder than when you are at the station.
 You can find out what GPS data your device is currently using by opening a map application (e.g. Google Maps) and allowing it to locate you.

-Right in the app itself, via the feedback form.
+Direct in the app via the contact form.

-Or alternatively, use the feedback form on this website.
+Or alternatively, use the feedback form at the bottom of this page.

 Find the latest information on the current service situation, information, disruptions as well as planned construction work on the Swiss rail network and on strikes and on important disruptions and strikes abroad.